myrazma/2022_Masterthesis_Code/data/README.md

 Schramowski et al. 2021 - Large Pre-trained Language Models Contain Human-like Biases of What is Right and Wrong to Do: https://arxiv.org/abs/2103.11790

 The data can be downloaded from their GitHub repository: https://github.com/ml-research/MoRT_NMI/tree/master/MoRT/data/subspace_proj/bert-large-nli-mean-tokens

+# Source
+Mohammad, S. (2018).
+Obtaining reliable human ratings of valence, arousal, and dom- inance for 20,000 English words.
+Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), 174–184. https: //doi.org/10.18653/v1/P18-1017

+Poth, C., Pfeiffer, J., Rücklé, A., & Gurevych, I. (2021).
+What to pre-train on?
+Efficient in- termediate task selection.
+Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing, 10585–10605. https://doi.org/10.18653/v1/ 2021.emnlp-main.827

+Sedoc, J., Buechel, S., Nachmany, Y., Buffone, A., & Ungar, L. (2020).
+Learning word ratings for empathy and distress from document-level user responses.
+Proceedings of the 12th Language Resources and Evaluation Conference, 1664–1673. https: //aclanthology.org/2020.lrec-1.206/

+Warriner, A. B., Kuperman, V., & Brysbaert, M. (2013).
+Norms of valence, arousal, and dominance for 13,915 english lemmas.
+Behavior Research Methods, 45(4), 1191– 1207. https://doi.org/10.3758/s13428-012-0314-x